 Our 300sf spring fed pond is set in a dramatic natural setting and perfect for swimming, but if you feel like going to an outdoor swimming pool, there’s the Catskill Valley Pool in the nearby town of Athens.

 You’re welcome to use the public tennis courts of Coxsackie or you might enjoy a round of mini-golf on 9W while trying one of the 26 delicious ice cream flavors served at Tom’s next door.

 If you feel like watching a movie we have a flat screen TV with a Netflix account or you might like to see the latest flic at the charming Drive-In Theatre on 9W.

 There’s a beautiful horseback riding farm in an idyllic setting within 5min from us.
 For more details go to http://willowcreekequine.com

 If you’re interested in historic places don’t miss out on a tour through the Broncks House and Museum.
 It’s in walking distance and one of the oldest houses in America.
 Our library has books about all the historic places in the Hudson Valley, Olana across the river at the Rip van Wrinkle Bridge or Clermont on 9E are just a few other beautiful mansions to visit within 1/2 hours drive.

 If you stay with us I’m sure you have a love for old and beautiful things.
 Our place is the best starting point for your antique treasure hunt.
-Just around the corner on 9W is the Coxsackie Antique Center showcasing the wares of 100 local dealers.

 Some of the best hikes are in the Catskills.
 You’ll find maps, hiking and walking guides as well as other information about Greene County in our library.